sanjaypoyzer/sanjaypoyzer2019/index.md

 ## I design services

 That means that I'm constantly thinking about what value is being added by any idea.
-Whatever you want to build or deliver, my first question is always "What problem will this solve?"
+Whatever you want to build or deliver, my first question is always *“What problem will this solve?”*

-It means I'm highly memeable, but I do think that questions is the starting point to making the world better, little by little.
+We need to focus on the problems we're solving, for users and for organisations.
+I think it's the first step to making the world a little bit better.